PinkLittleKitty/top-wiki/index.md

 ---
 layout: home
-title: Welcome to the TØP Lore Wiki
+title: Welcome, Initiate ||-//
 ---

-Welcome, Bandito!
-You've found the central hub for unraveling the intricate universe of Twenty One Pilots.
-Whether you're new to Dema or a seasoned explorer of Trench, this wiki is your guide.

-Dive deep into the stories of Clancy, the oppressive city of Dema, the rebellious Banditos, and the complex timeline that binds them all.
-Explore our **featured articles** for key starting points, browse by **category** to find specific themes, or check out the **latest updates** to see what's new.
+You've breached the walls of Dema and stepped into the vast, echoing expanse of Trench.
+This archive is your guide through the shadows, a collection of fragmented truths, whispered theories, and defiant anthems.

+Clancy's letters, the Bishops' decrees, the Banditos' codes – it's all here.
-The truth is out there.
-East is Up!
+The truth is a weapon.
+Arm yourself.

+**East is Up.**